 3) Responsibilities

-Quality Assurance (QA): Ensures that the sampling procedures are conducted in accordance with this SOP and regulatory requirements.
-QA is responsible for reviewing and approving sampling plans, ensuring sample integrity, and validating the cleaning process based on sample results.
+Quality Assurance (QA): Ensures that the process validation is conducted in accordance with this SOP and meets regulatory requirements.
+QA verifies all documentation and approves the validation reports.

 4) Procedure